 FAQ pages are not a part of Shopify stores by default.
 If you want to add one to your Shopify store, you have two options:

 - Create it manually using the Pages section of your Shopify admin

-Shopify apps offer much more freedom though, from choosing how your questions and answers will be displayed to customization of the ready-made templates.
+Shopify apps also offer more freedom, from choosing how your questions and answers will be displayed to customization of the ready-made templates.

-This way, you can align your Frequently Asked Questions template with your brand look and feel, make it easy to navigate, and look more professional in the eyes of your visitors.
+The right FAQ template and an option to organize and customize it based on your needs will help you align your Frequently Asked Questions page with your brand look and feel, make it easy to navigate, and look more professional in the eyes of your visitors.